 1. Access

-It’s always important to think about the space you have available when buying a bed – and I don’t just mean the size of your bedroom!
-You may well have a huge attic bedroom, but the type of bed you can accommodate will be limited by the size of the staircase to attic…
+It’s always important to think about the space you have available when buying a bed.
+And we don’t just mean the size of your bedroom!
+You may well have a huge attic bedroom, but the type of bed you can accommodate will be limited by the size of the staircase to attic.

-Natural Bed Company beds are all self-assembly, the parts packed in to a couple of boxes, which generally ensures that access isn’t an issue.
-However it’s always a good idea to check and we can always provide you with the sizes of the boxed bed sections so you can be confident that your new bed will reach your bedroom!
+Natural Bed Company beds are all designed for easy self-assembly.
+The parts pack into a small number of boxes (more often than not, just two!), which generally ensures that access isn’t an issue.
+However, it’s always a good idea to check.
+We can always provide you with the sizes of the boxed bed sections so that you can be confident that your new bed will reach your bedroom!

 A side view of our solid wood Kyoto bed in Oak and with an optional Headboard. low beds Available in a range of bed sizes.